mthenw/httpfunc/README.md

 # httpfunc

-AWS Lambda function that does HTTP requests. `httpfunc` make HTTP request based on environment variables passed to the function.
-E.g. setting `HTTP_URL=https://example.com` will cause making GET request to https://example.com.
+AWS Lambda function that does HTTP requests. `httpfunc` makes HTTP request based on environment variables passed to the function, e.g. setting `HTTP_URL=https://example.com` will cause making GET request to https://example.com.
 List of all supported environment variables can be found below.
 Functions returns response object or error.

 ## Install